 Overall Average

-The Cycle Time Overall Average chart displays the Cycle Time, Wait Time, Work Time, and Blocked Time plotted in a single view.
-The Overall Average Chart plots the average analytics of cards that exited the End column in the filter.
+The Cycle Time Overall Average chart displays the Cycle Time, Wait Time, Work Time, and Blocked Time in one view.
+It plots the average metrics for cards that have exited the End Column in the given filter criteria.

-You can generate Lead Time Average chart by selecting Backlog in the filter options.
+You can also generate a Lead Time Average chart by selecting Backlog in the filter.

-Cycle Time for a card = Sum of Time spent in each column the card passed through on the board, including ‘Ready’, ‘In-Progress’, and ‘Completed’ column types, and also Blocked Time.
+Cycle Time for a Card = Sum of time spent in each column the card passed through, including ‘Ready’, ‘In-Progress’, ‘Completed’, and Blocked Time.

-Cycle Time for a card = Work Time (excluding the blocked time) + Wait Time (excluding the blocked time) + Blocked Time (in all columns)
+Cycle Time = Work Time (excluding blocked time) + Wait Time (excluding blocked time) + Blocked Time (in all columns).

-For example, refer to the Table 1 and 2 below:
+For example, refer to the Tables 1 and 2 below:

 Table 1: Card Movement Across columns